Guy-Ronen/SE03-conpcepts_of_prog_langs/5_OOP/abstraction/README.md

 ![6](6_cat_must_implement_poop_method.png)

-### 3. In interface every field is public, static, and FINAL
+### 3. In interface EVERY field is public, static, and final
 ![7](7_In_interface-every_fields_is_static_and_final.png)

 ### 4. In abstract class, no need for predefined fields